Mark Radice

-Mark Radice is an American singer, musician, songwriter, and producer.
+Mark Radice (born November 23, 1957) is an American singer, musician, songwriter, and producer.
 Since the early 1970s he has worked with a variety of different artists while also achieving success with his own material.
 He is a multi-instrumentalist and is credited with writing more than 5,500 songs.

 Early life

 Mark Radice was born in Newark, New Jersey in 1957, and from 1968 to 1982 he lived in nearby Nutley, where he was inducted into the Nutley Hall of Fame in 2019.
 His father Gene Radice was a well-known recording engineer who worked with Jimi Hendrix, Velvet Underground, Lovin' Spoonful, Janis Ian, the Four Seasons, Cowsills, Mamas & the Papas, The Tokens, Vanilla Fudge, and many more.
 Mark Radice began writing songs, after teaching himself guitar while listening to Beatles albums, at the age of seven.